Hello, computer: As Alexa soars and Siri flags, what's next for the virtual assistant?

 Fear of artificial intelligence is a hot topic, led by Elon Musk who believes it could have the power to destroy humanity as we know it.
 His reasoning?
 If we tell the AI to work as efficiently as possible, it will see sense in eliminating the irrational, emotional, mistake-prone humans as a logical step forward.

-Before we get there, though, we should consider the implications of increasingly smart AI being used by people looking for companionship, or even help.
-Apple is currently looking to hire an engineer with a background in psychology to work on Siri.
+Before getting there, though, we should consider the implications of increasingly smart AI being used by people looking for companionship or help.
+Apple is looking to hire an engineer with a background in psychology to work on Siri.
 The job ad reads: "People talk to Siri about all kinds of things, including when they're having a stressful day or have something serious on their mind.
-They turn to Siri in emergencies or when they want guidance on living a healthier life."
+They turn to Siri in emergencies or for guidance on living a healthier life."

 Turning to a piece of software to help you through tough stages of life is a poignant thought.
 But there is already evidence to suggest our relationship with AI is straying far from their developers' original intentions.